anhminhbo/BITS-Pomodoro-Music/README.md

 docker-compose -v
 ```

-- Congrats you are done, if there are any bugs or errors please contact Mr Bug Fix Wanderer
+- Congrats you are done, if there are any bugs or errors please contact Mr Bug Fix Wanderer/anhminhbo <3

 ## Install Docker and Docker-compose (Linux, MacOs)
 - Uninstall old docker or docker-compose